 The ultimate cheesy stuffed pasta shells recipe!!
 This incredible pasta recipe is so hearty, cheesy and warming!
 The pasta shells are stuffed with a combination of three cheeses (ricotta, mozzarella and parmesan), onions, garlic and spinach.
 For the sauce, I’m using my Homemade Bolognese Sauce – this pasta sauce recipe is the best!
 The creamy and cheesy filling is perfectly complement by the hearty beef sauce!
 This pasta recipe is the best comfort food!

-Watch my YouTube video recipe for step-by-step instructions and watch me put this dish together!
+Watch my YouTube video recipe for step-by-step instructions and watch me make these cheesy stuffed pasta shells!
 Want to receive new recipe emails in your inbox?
-Make sure to subscribe to my website and my YouTube channel and turn on notifications!
+Make sure to subscribe to my website emailing list and my YouTube channel and turn on notifications!

 The Best Bolognese Sauce